-The Pennsylvania Military Museum in Boalsburg preserves the state’s military history and honors the soldiers from all branches of the United States armed services.
+The Pennsylvania Military Museum in Boalsburg preserves the commonwealth’s military history and honors the soldiers from all branches of the United States armed services.

 The museum opened in 1968 on the grounds of the 28th Infantry Division Shrine established by prominent Boalsburg resident, Theodore Boal.
 It is operated by the Pennsylvania Historical and Museum Commission.